-Low Carbon Oxford North: Coalition for Healthy Streets and Active Travel energy audits community grants energy efficiency grants for SMEs schools signed up for energy efficiency programmes hours of Helpdesk support
+Low Carbon Oxford North: Coalition for Healthy Streets and Active Travel (CoHSAT)

 Low Carbon Oxford North are leading this coalition of 11 organisations striving for efficient, active, and low carbon travel in Oxfordshire.
 Thanks to a Low Carbon Hub grant they are working on a range of travel initiatives including promoting active travel in schools and working towards a car-free Broad Street.